Arnaud15/ptorch_examples/README.md

 ## Deep Learning examples in Pytorch

-For now, we are getting started with ResNet re-implementations.
+### ResNet re-implementations

-The current code in `src/models/resnet.py` is a re-implementation of the original ResNet [paper](https://arxiv.org/abs/1512.03385).
+The code in `src/models/resnet.py` is a re-implementation of the original ResNet [paper](https://arxiv.org/abs/1512.03385).

 Next steps are implementing ideas from: